About Tenacious Travel

 Travel can be rough — brutal, in fact — if you’re not prepared for the journey ahead.
 My travels have taught me what it takes to stay afloat and focused with such a chaotic lifestyle.
 I created this website to become a traveler’s resource filled with my very best advice.
 My goal is to write informative and inspiring posts that will fundamentally change the way you look at the traveling lifestyle.

-Or my bodyweight workout routine to keep in shape without a gym on the road.
+- Or my bodyweight travel workout routine to keep in shape without equipment on the road.

 I only offer advice and information that has worked for me.
 The goal here is not to regurgitate tips given by other travel bloggers, but to offer you genuine and personal advice built from my missteps, triumphs, and failures.
 I hope you find some useful pointers to apply to your next adventure.